Sebastian0897/M5_Paper_Nightscout_Xdrip/README.md

 - maybe a Different Font

 Features:
-- Working on the Energy saving -> dont update Blood glucose every minute as it requires a Wifi connection
+- Energy saving (only minor improvements left)
 - Config file for the parameters that need to be set
-- Change the main loop to make i configurable wit a config file
+- Change the main loop to make i configurable with a config file
 - Multiple Languages (currently just German GUI)
 - Find something usefull to do with the half empty Display
 - Get Blood Glucose Directly per Bluetooth from Xdrip